How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Securing the Exterior

-Pay special attention to where utilities enter the frame.
-We recommend using steel wool around pipes and electrical entry points because mice can’t chew through it.
+Pay extra attention to where pipes and wires come in.
+We stuff steel wool around those spots because mice can’t chew through it.

 Protecting the Interior